In this article, you’ll learn about drilling machine, how does it work? Its parts, operations, tools and types of drilling machine with PDF

 The main advantage of this type of machine tool is that the series of operation can be performed with different spindle mounted with different tool bits on the same workpiece by moving it from one position to another position.

 This machine tool is similar to a gang drilling machine in construction.
 It is used to drill the number of hole in the same workpiece simultaneously and to reproduce the same work in a number of similar jobs.

-All the spindle are driven by the single motor and fed continuously.
-During the feeding table with the workpiece is raised or lowered and drill head position is not varied.
+All the spindle are driven by a single motor and fed continuously.
+During the feeding table with the workpiece is raised or lowered and the drill head position is not varied.

-This type of machines can perform a series of machining operations at successive units and transfer the work from one unit to the other automatically.
+This types of drilling machine can perform a series of machining operations at successive units and transfer the work from one unit to the other automatically.